Godwin-Chacko/London-e-commerce-analysis/README.md

 - These products have return rates above **50%**, meaning they are returned more often than they are kept,indicating potential issues with product quality, accuracy of listings, or customer expectations.

+You can find the SQL code for the dataset I created in MSSQL [here](./sql/sql%20analysis.sql).
+You can find the Python code for creating the categories [here](./python/Cluster%20-%20Copy.py)